 American Studies (AMST)

-Associate Professor: Leiter (Coordinator)
+Professor: Leiter (Coordinator)

-Assistant Professor: Williamson (Coordinator)
+Associate Professor: Pearl (Coordinator)

 The American Studies major offers a comprehensive program in American civilization which introduces students to the complexities underlying the development of America and its contemporary life.
 The program develops the skills of research, writing, and critical thinking that are central to a well-rounded, liberal arts education.
 The major requires eleven courses relevant to the interdisciplinary study of American civilization and the completion of the American Studies colloquium.
 Two minor tracks are also available in the American Studies program.
 The American Studies minor requires five courses in similar areas as the major.
 The Multiculturalism minor requires five courses that concentrate on the issues of ethnic and racial diversity that define American society, art, and history.